Gilbert-Studio-Newbe/React-Setup/project-review.md

   - ~~**EXPLANATION**: `@xyflow/react` is the newer version of `reactflow` (rebranded), and mixing both could lead to confusion and potential conflicts~~
   - ✅ **RESOLVED**: The `reactflow` package has been removed from the dependencies, leaving only `@xyflow/react` (v12.4.4)
   - The application now exclusively uses `@xyflow/react`, which is the newer version of the React Flow library (rebranded from `reactflow`)
+- [x] Import path management
+  - ✅ **RESOLVED**: Fixed import paths in flow components to use relative paths instead of path aliases
+  - Path aliases (`@/components/*`) were causing module resolution issues in some environments
+  - Relative imports (`../../components/*`) provide more consistent behavior across different environments
+- [x] React Flow provider setup
+  - ✅ **RESOLVED**: Fixed "zustand provider as an ancestor" error by ensuring proper ReactFlowProvider usage
+  - Ensured that React Flow hooks are only used within components wrapped by ReactFlowProvider
+  - Implemented proper client-side only rendering for React Flow components to avoid SSR issues
+  - ⚠️ **IMPORTANT**: Double wrapping with `ReactFlowProvider` must be avoided.
+Always check if a component is already wrapped before adding another provider.

 ## 2. Custom Node Review